Visyond/website-hugo/site/content/casestudy/ericsson-case-study-visyond.md

   better understand the value of a solution.

     ![Workflow Setup](/img/0 Hierarchy.png)

+  > _"Visyond has greatly improved my productivity by reducing time spent on spreadsheet analysis, presentations and updates by more than 80%.
+This allowed me to focus on business impact rather than the intricacies of modeling I had to deal with in Excel."_

 aside:
   - content: "* Workflow was complicated\r\n* Modeler was the main bottleneck\r\n* Information was hard to retrieve\r\n* Debugging was painful\r\n* Analysis setup was manual and time consuming\r\n* It was impossible to answer ‘what-if’ questions on-the-fly\r\n* The Excel model had to be encoded into a web app to help clients test assumptions independently\r\n* Keeping visualizations in sync with models was troublesome\r\n"